Rich vs poor: Peru's Castillo lays down socialist marker for election runoff

 The little-known union leader and teacher, who rode on a horse to vote and often wears a cowboy hat, rose from the back of the pack in pre-election polls to finish first.
-He has around 19% of the vote with of ballots 96% counted here.
+He has around 19% of the vote with of ballots 96% counted.

 He will face conservative Keiko Fujimori, the daughter of ex-President Alberto Fujimori - imprisoned in 2009 over human rights abuses - and the heir of a powerful family that dominated Peru's political scene for decades in the presidency and in Congress.